louislam/uptime-kuma/CONTRIBUTING.md

 ## Can I create a pull request for Uptime Kuma?

 Yes or no, it depends on what you will try to do.
-Both yours and our maintainers' time is precious, and we don't want to waste either
+Both yours and our maintainers' time is precious, and we don't want to waste either.

 If you have any questions about any process/.. is not clear, you are likely not alone => please ask them ^^